Article

 Modern goalkeeping requires the 'Number One' to be the first point of attack, meaning your distribution metrics are often more important to college scouts than your shot-stopping stats.

-Mistake 1: The "Windmill Arm" (Throwing Over-Rotation)
+Mistake 1: The "side Arm" (Throwing side-Rotation)

 Mistake 2: The "Flat Foot" (Kicking Mechanics)